KanuKim97/connectivity-sample/README.md

-# connectivity-sample
+# Connectivity Sample Repository

-This Sample is showing practices in Android Connectivity
+This Repository contains Connectivity in Android Project to help you get started